Updated: Jan 19

 We can use Negative testing in all layers of testing (Unit, component, integration, system, and End-to-End).

-Negative tests are used to cover many aspects that are not covered in the process of positive testing.
+Negative tests are used to cover many aspects that are not covered in positive testing.

-Negative testing will allow us to gracefully handle errors and notifications that may pop-up to the user.
+Negative testing will gracefully handle errors and notifications that may pop up to the user.

 When to stop Negative Testing?

-There is no “End” date to stop negative testing, similar to any other testing process, you will stop testing only when the risks are removed and there are no remaining issues that can affect the user experience and the stability of the application.
+There is no “End” date to stop negative testing; similar to any other testing process, you will stop testing only when the risks are removed.
+No remaining issues are affecting the user experience and the application's stability.

-Another testing stopper that is well known is the project deadlines, although you may have thousands of test cases you will never succeed to run them all due to the time limitations and the release commitments, therefore you will need to prioritize your tests in order to find the most important issues in the specified available time frame.
+Another testing stopper that is well known is the project deadlines.
+Although you may have thousands of test cases, you will never succeed in running them all due to the time limitations and the release commitments; therefore, you will need to prioritize your tests to find the most critical issues in the specified available time frame.

-If you read all paragraphs above, you probably understand that you cannot perform a test process that does not include both “Positive” and “Negative” testing, to enhance the importance of the negative side lets review few more examples:
+If you read all paragraphs above, you probably understand that you cannot perform a test process that includes both “Positive” and “Negative” testing.
+To enhance the importance of the negative side, let's review a few more examples:

-Negative testing will allow you to find problems that are unique for a specific integration.
+Negative testing will allow you to find unique problems for a specific integration.

 Positive testing will not allow you to understand how external artifacts can affect the application functionality (Low Disk Space, Low Memory, Low Bandwidth, Service crushes, etc.)

-As many exceptions that are found and remove, the better quality you achieve.
+As many exceptions are found and removed, the better quality, you achieve.

 Negative testing will allow us to improve the notifications in case of failures.

-If you fail to find a software exception, the system will be released as if no problem has been found, this can lead to a major issue on all system levels.
+If you fail to find a software exception, the system will be released if no problem has been found; this can lead to a significant issue on all system levels.

-Using negative testing, we will enforce the application guidelines and demands, these enforcements will prevent unnecessary and unexpected scenarios that may raise will the customer interacts with the application.
+Using negative testing, we will enforce the application guidelines and demands; these enforcements will prevent unnecessary and unexpected scenarios if the customer interacts with the application.

 Negative testing will allow you to stop the application execution in case of a failure until the problem is fixed.

-If you run only “Positive” scenarios, you will fail to understand what are the application Upper and lower limits.
+If you run only “Positive” scenarios, you will fail to understand the application's Upper and lower limits.

-A small problem that we fail to find during the testing cycles can (and probably will) accelerate and become a major issue.
+A small problem that we fail to find during the testing cycles can (and probably will) accelerate and become a significant issue.